A comprehensive overview of the chemistry program can be found on the Graduate School website.

 The student will present and defend a second original research proposal to their Thesis Advisory Committee prior to the defense of their dissertation, usually sometime in the fourth or fifth year of study.

-Most of the program requirements are completed in the first two years of study allowing the remainder of the program to be devoted to independent research work leading to the writing of a dissertation.
+Most of the program requirements are completed in the first two years of study allowing the remainder of the program to be devoted to independent research work culminating in a written dissertation.
 This work, showing technical mastery of the research and its contribution to the field, is reviewed and approved by two principal readers before being submitted for acceptance to the Graduate School.